RhythmLunatic/DDR-EXTREME-JP-SM5/README.md

-# DDR Extreme Plus Ultra
+# Simply Extreme
 I forced Simply Love shit into DDR Extreme

 Original Extreme is SM5 port of TakuyaMAXX and beware's DDR EXTREME 3.9 Theme by Inorizushi

+Simply Love is from here https://github.com/dguzek/Simply-Love-SM5

 Graphics:
 ============